Unbabel/word-level-qe-corpus-builder/README.md

 ## Install Fast Align

 Download zip and uncompress it into the `./external_tools/` folder.
-In unix systems this can be done with
+In Unix systems this can be done with

     mkdir ./external_tools/